remotesynth/Static-Site-Samples/README.md

     npm install
     hexo server

-Wintersmith comes bundled with both EJS and Swig templating support (the generated starter uses EJS, so this was chosen).
+Hexo comes bundled with both EJS and Swig templating support (the generated starter uses EJS, so this was chosen).
 The data uses YAML.